escoolioinglesias/animatediff-cli-prompt-travel-silicon-experimental/README.md

 animatediff stylize create-config YOUR_SRC_MOVIE_FILE.mp4

 # Edit the config file by referring to the hint displayed in the log when the command finishes
-# It is recommended to rewrite length to 16 to test run
+# It is recommended to specify a short length for the test run

+# generate(test run)
+animatediff stylize generate STYLYZE_DIR -L 16

 # generate
 animatediff stylize generate STYLYZE_DIR